wadiuvatzy/SAM-G/README.md

 ## Imitation Learning
-To run a imitation learning task, you should make sure that you already have a trained agent acting like an expert to generate demos.
-Then you use
+To run a imitation learning task, you should make sure that you already have a trained agent (you can also use the checkpoints we provided) acting like an expert to generate demos.
+Then use
 ```
 cd src/imitation_learning
 bash generation.sh
 ```
 to generate demos under the original setting (no color change or background video).
-Afterwards, running
+Afterwards, run
 ```
 bash train_demos.sh
 ```